221b-angel/221b-angel/README.md

 ʚɞ special mentionz (˶˃ ᵕ ˂˶) .ᐟ.ᐟ

-lejan, keb, vin, viz, ash, fyodor, laffy, stan, nicole, gustav, mango, pip, and cally!!!
+lejan, keb, vin, viz, ash, fyodor, laffy, stan, nicole, gustav, mango, pip, lenny, and cally!!!

 remember, this isnt in order!! i love all my friends, even if they arent on here!!^_^